 - Please supply references for all other books and articles to which you refer in your review.
 These can be given as author-date in text, or using endnotes, and in each case a bibliography of works cited added at the end.

-- Reviews should err on the side of generosity to the book, but should not be hagiographic or read as a publisher’s blurb.
-Criticism needs to be well-supported and, where possible, constructive.
+- Reviews should err on the side of generosity to the author, but should not be hagiographic or read as a publisher’s blurb.
+Well-supported, constructive criticism that focuses on craft and poetics is welcome.